 She wore a simple robe, covering her thick plate armor as best she could, but she still generated a fair amount of noise as she trudged along.
 There was little doubt that her target would know she was coming long before she finally arrived.

 She was here for one thing and one thing alone.

-Klick Slickwizzle wasn’t a goblin without his merits.
-He had joined the Steamwheedle Cartel after a tragic accident at a Venture Company worksite claimed his parents.
-The various trade Princes weren’t the worst people to work for, but they certainly didn’t care about his overall well-being.
+Klick Slickwizzle wasn’t a man without his merits.
+He had joined the SmokeWeasel Cartel after a tragic accident at a company worksite claimed his parents.
+The various trade owners weren’t the worst people to work for, but they certainly didn’t care about his overall well-being.
 They paid for him and expected their due in return.

-He had taken up management of the logging division in the northern vale with the intent to avoid any of the latest Horde and Alliance conflict.
+He had taken up management of the logging division in the northern vale with the intent to avoid any of the latest conflicts.
 Out here in the depths of a balmy jungle he assumed he would be able to steer clear of any adventure-loving heroes.

 At least, he had hoped as much.

-A few days ago, Klick had received a package from Booty Bay, a small box sealed with the insignia of Baron Revilgaz.
+A few days ago, Klick had received a package from Bounty Bay, a small box sealed with the insignia of Baron Revelli.
 There was a note attached, addressed to him, which told him that one such hero would be coming to his logging facility to retrieve that package.
 He was to hold it until she arrived.

 Getting a box like this meant one of two things.

 The Baron owed someone a favor and was fulfilling it far away from Bounty Bay to keep any prying eyes off his affairs, or the box was filled with explosives and he would soon be incinerated where he stood.

 A few hours later he was still alive, so he assumed it was the former.
 He spent the next few days thinking through each of the million ways that this situation could end for him.
 None of them were good.